alifirhas/cmdk-revision/src/503-519/516-The-first-war-between-angle-led-by-roy.md

 # 516 - The First War Against Angels Led by Roy

-For the humans in the Sanctuary, most of the time, they are on the side of the high heaven.
+For the humans in the Sanctuary, most of the time, they are on the side of the High Heaven.

 The reason is simple, they are often persecuted and harassed by demons!
 Demons with a destructive and destructive nature are the natural enemies of all living things.
 When human beings are unable to resist powerful demons, they will naturally fall to the side of angels.